Fifa is wrong to ban poppies on

 "Fifa cannot stop that.
 It's no different than having a normal tattoo.

-"It almost seems like the FA are having a fight for the sake of it.
-It's becoming about the FA and Fifa rather than actually remembering all those who have lost their lives.
+almost seems like the FA are having a fight for the sake of it.
+It's

 "We're starting to lose what the poppy is about," Mills added.